-The crisis of refugees from Syria and elsewhere in the region and Africa is the most pressing refugee crisis since World War II; more than 11 million Syrian and Middle Eastern refugees who have been forced to flee their homes because of ongoing violence.
-This has contributed to a global situation in which more than 60 million people worldwide are displaced.
-The U.S. has increased the number of refugees it will accept from last year’s cap of 70,000 to 85,000 in 2016, and 100,000 in 2017.
+The crisis of refugees from Syria and elsewhere in the region and Africa is the most pressing refugee crisis since World War II; more than 11 million Syrian and Middle Eastern refugees have been forced to flee their homes because of ongoing violence.
+This has contributed to a global situation in which more than 65 million people worldwide are displaced.
+The U.S. has increased the number of refugees it will accept from last year’s cap of 70,000 to 85,000 in 2016, including 13,000 Syrian refugees.
+While President Obama had set a resettlement goal of 110,000 for Fiscal Year 2017, President Trump’s executive order has cut that number in more than half to 50,000.
+Despite court orders blocking the executive order, the U.S. is still on track to resettle only 50,000 refugees this fiscal year.
 Sadly, those numbers are not enough to respond to this challenge.
 We must address this humanitarian crisis by opposing any effort to limit refugees of certain religious backgrounds or those from Syria.

 Now is the time to increase the number of refugees welcomed by the U.S. and call on other countries to do the same.

 Call your Member of Congress